sohel-b/localProject/Interview_Question/ExpressJS-Interview-Questions.md

 578. How do you handle configuration management at scale?
 579. How do you implement disaster recovery?
 580. What are the advanced deployment strategies?

+## Advanced Security Implementation

+581. How do you implement zero-trust security?
+582. How do you handle API security at scale?
+583. How do you implement service mesh security?
+584. How do you handle secrets management?
+585. How do you implement certificate management?
+586. How do you handle security auditing?
+587. How do you implement intrusion detection?
+588. How do you handle security incident response?
+589. How do you implement compliance monitoring?
+590. What are the advanced security patterns?

+## Advanced Scalability Patterns

+591. How do you implement horizontal scaling?
+592. How do you handle vertical scaling?
+593. How do you implement auto-scaling?
+594. How do you handle load balancing algorithms?
+595. How do you implement session affinity?
+596. How do you handle distributed caching?
+597. How do you implement database sharding?
+598. How do you handle read replicas?
+599. How do you implement CDN integration?
+600. What are the advanced scalability patterns?

+## Advanced Real-time Patterns

+601. How do you implement real-time data streaming?
+602. How do you handle event sourcing patterns?
+603. How do you implement CQRS (Command Query Responsibility Segregation)?
+604. How do you handle event-driven architecture?
+605. How do you implement stream processing?
+606. How do you handle real-time analytics?
+607. How do you implement complex event processing?
+608. How do you handle real-time collaboration?
+609. How do you implement real-time synchronization?
+610. What are the advanced real-time patterns?

+## Advanced Integration Patterns

+611. How do you implement message queues with Express.js?
+612. How do you use RabbitMQ with Express.js?
+613. How do you use Apache Kafka with Express.js?
+614. How do you handle event-driven architecture?
+615. How do you implement publish-subscribe patterns?
+616. How do you handle message ordering?
+617. How do you implement message durability?
+618. How do you handle message routing?
+619. How do you implement event sourcing?
+620. What are the advanced integration patterns?

+## Advanced Data Processing

+621. How do you implement ETL pipelines with Express.js?
+622. How do you handle big data processing?
+623. How do you implement stream processing?
+624. How do you handle batch processing?
+625. How do you implement data transformation?
+626. How do you handle data validation?
+627. How do you implement data enrichment?
+628. How do you handle data aggregation?
+629. How do you implement data normalization?
+630. What are the advanced data processing patterns?

+## Advanced Authentication Patterns

+631. How do you implement OAuth 2.0 with Express.js?
+632. How do you handle OpenID Connect?
+633. How do you implement SAML authentication?
+634. How do you handle multi-factor authentication?
+635. How do you implement social login authentication?
+636. How do you handle token refresh mechanisms?
+637. How do you implement device authentication?
+638. How do you handle API key management?
+639. How do you implement authentication microservices?
+640. What are the advanced authentication patterns?

+## Advanced Authorization Patterns

+641. How do you implement role-based access control (RBAC)?
+642. How do you handle attribute-based access control (ABAC)?
+643. How do you implement policy-based access control?
+644. How do you handle resource-based authorization?
+645. How do you implement dynamic permissions?
+646. How do you handle authorization microservices?
+647. How do you implement permission caching?
+648. How do you handle authorization auditing?
+649. How do you implement fine-grained permissions?
+650. What are the advanced authorization patterns?

+## Advanced Validation Patterns

+651. How do you implement schema validation?
+652. How do you handle cross-field validation?
+653. How do you implement conditional validation?
+654. How do you handle async validation?
+655. How do you implement validation pipelines?
+656. How do you handle validation error localization?
+657. How do you implement custom validation rules?
+658. How do you handle validation performance optimization?
+659. How do you implement validation testing?
+660. What are the advanced validation patterns?

+## Advanced Error Handling Patterns

+661. How do you implement error boundaries?
+662. How do you handle error recovery mechanisms?
+663. How do you implement error reporting services?
+664. How do you handle error analytics?
+665. How do you implement error correlation?
+666. How do you handle error escalation policies?
+667. How do you implement error monitoring dashboards?
+668. How do you handle error notification systems?
+669. How do you implement error post-mortem analysis?
+670. What are the advanced error handling patterns?

+## Advanced Logging Patterns

+671. How do you implement structured logging?
+672. How do you handle log aggregation?
+673. How do you implement log correlation?
+674. How do you handle log analysis?
+675. How do you implement log monitoring?
+676. How do you handle log retention policies?
+677. How do you implement log security?
+678. How do you handle log performance optimization?
+679. How do you implement log testing strategies?
+680. What are the advanced logging patterns?

+## Advanced Configuration Management

+681. How do you implement dynamic configuration?
+682. How do you handle configuration versioning?
+683. How do you implement configuration validation?
+684. How do you handle configuration encryption?
+685. How do you implement configuration auditing?
+686. How do you handle configuration rollback?
+687. How do you implement configuration caching?
+688. How do you handle configuration distribution?
+689. How do you implement configuration monitoring?
+690. What are the advanced configuration patterns?

+## Advanced Template Engine Patterns

+691. How do you implement template inheritance?
+692. How do you handle template composition?
+693. How do you implement template caching?
+694. How do you handle template optimization?
+695. How do you implement template internationalization?
+696. How do you handle template security?
+697. How do you implement template testing?
+698. How do you handle template performance monitoring?
+699. How do you implement template versioning?
+700. What are the advanced template engine patterns?